Lessons For Beginners

 First-time windsurfers and windsurfers without a CSC windsurfing rating (you will typically earn your Novice rating as part of this class)

 For Novices ready to dig into some of the finer points of windsurfing fundamentals

 - Clinic: Windsurfing Equipment Inspection

 For Novices, an introduction to key aspects of windsurfing equipment, how they work, and how to inspect for damage, and what to do if you encounter a problem

 Register for the appropriate class here to get started.
 Since these are popular classes and often have a waitlist, please remember to cancel your registration if your plans change.

 Wetsuits are available to borrow at the club, or you can bring your own.

 Intermediate and Advanced Lessons

 You don't need to be a strong swimmer, as you will be wearing a life vest (PFD) any time you are near the water, including walking on the dock.
-When you are windsurfing, you have to wear a wetsuit and PFD, so you are very buoyant and don't need to swim.
+The self-rescue test requires paddling while laying on your board, but, otherwise, little swimming happens during a typical windsurfing lesson.
 You should be comfortable in the water with a PFD, since you will fall in a lot.